fortesg/fortrancallgraph/README.md

   -i IGNORE, --ignore IGNORE
                         Leave out subroutines matching a given regular expression.
 Applicable with -p and -a.
+  -cf CONFIGFILE, --configFile CONFIGFILE
+                        Import configuration from this file.
 ```
 #### Examples: